lgp171188/launchpad/lib/lp/archiveuploader/tests/nascentupload.rst

     >>> ed_spr = ed_src.queue_root.sources[0].sourcepackagerelease

-Check if we have rebuid the change's author line properly (as mentioned in bug # 30621)
+Check if we have rebuilt the change's author line properly (as mentioned in bug # 30621)

     >>> print(ed_spr.changelog_entry)  # doctest: -NORMALIZE_WHITESPACE